Emily-Sousa/Emily-Sousa/README.md

 ### Hii 🌸✨

-- 🌱 Hi I'm Emily, I'm 18 years old and a growing web developer,
--     take a look at my projects and feel free to contact me. ;)
+- 🌱 Hi I'm Emily, I'm 18 years old and a growing web developer, <br> take a look at my projects and feel free to contact me. ;)</br>

 - 🌷 Pronouns: she/her